Akshay-Prashad/Tamil-Handwritten-Text-Recognition/Readme.md

 <br>
 ## Dataset

-The dataset contains 500 examples of each of the 156 Tamil characters.
+This [Dataset](https://lipitk.sourceforge.net/datasets/tamilchardata.htm) contains 500 examples of each of the 156 Tamil characters.
 The images are preprocessed by converting to PNG format, resizing to 32x32 pixels, and normalizing pixel values.
-[Dataset](https://lipitk.sourceforge.net/datasets/tamilchardata.htm)

 ### Dependencies
 ```